PyConPL/Book/2016/presentations/Python_for_Networking_Devices/text.md

 * Juniper's [py-junos-eznc](https://github.com/Juniper/py-junos-eznc )

 Each of them supports their specific device with its specific capabilities.
-Juniper's py-junos-eznc provides access via Netconf, whereas pyiosxr 'mimics' Netconf support (which is not directly available) via SSH (pexpect).
-They ease config operations on the devices, such as replacing or merging configurations in one go, or .
-Each of them is very specific to the vendors capabilities though.
+Juniper's py-junos-eznc provides access via Netconf, whereas pyiosxr 'mimics' Netconf support (which is not directly available) via SSH and pexpect.
+They ease config operations on the devices by providing functions to send config, replace or merge it in one go, or to retreive the configuration.
+Each of those libs is very specific to the vendors device and takes all its nits into account, but a lot of times networks are designed to use a mix of vendors, in which case one library won't suffice.

 ##Multivendor Libraries

-Especially in a multivendor environment managing configurations takes on a whole different level.
-In addition to managing differences (and similarities) per device, for example a similar base configuration (syslog servers, NTP servers, dns servers) but different BGP neighbors on devices in different locations.
-Different access methods have to be taken into account, one via SSH the other via Netconf.
-Maintaining scripts with various libraries per vendor is painful.
+Managing configurations in a multivendor environment takes on a whole different level.
+In addition to managing differences per device-role, differences in access have to be considered.
+Each device role needs a similar base configuration for example (syslog servers, NTP servers, dns servers) but different BGP neighbors on devices in different locations, plus a different methodology to upload the configs to the device.
+Vendor specific libs can be used for each of them individually, however managing the use of different libraries per vendor is quite painful.

-Efforts to improve this have been started, for example with [netmiko](https://github.com/ktbyers/netmiko) which is a wrapper around paramiko and provides easy SSH access for plenty of networking equipment.
-On the Netconf front, or to be more specific, access which supports transactions on the device, a project called [napalm](https://github.com/napalm-automation/napalm) has been started last year.
+In an effort to improve upon this situation, wrappers around a set of libraries have been built to unify multivendor access to networking devices.
+For example [netmiko](https://github.com/ktbyers/netmiko), which is a wrapper around paramiko and provides easy SSH access for plenty of networking equipment.
+On the Netconf front, or to be more specific, access which supports transactions on the device, a project called [napalm](https://github.com/napalm-automation/napalm) has been started, which unifies a set of vendor libraries into a single set of methdos.

-Of course there are also standardization efforts, like open config or Netconf already, but as far as standards go, interworkings between different vendors have been proven to take a lot of time and effort and not be on the market as quickly as the engineers would like.
+Of course there are also standardization efforts, like open config or Netconf, which aim to improve upon this situation.
+But as far as standards go, interworkings between different vendors have been proven to take a lot of time and effort, and typically aren't on the market as quickly as the engineers would like.

-##The End
+##Summary

+How to start if you are looking at intoducing automation into your network?
+Start by reviewing your network design and determine what vendors are in use.
+If it is one single vendor and they provide a library, use that.
+If you have a mix of vendors, check if the multivendor wrapper napalm supports all of them.
+If neither is an option, you can decide to use a lower level access wrapper like netmiko, but you will have to give up on using more advanced functionality that is provided by the libraries.

 And all of this, to get a few lines of config onto your router: